Tam for Kids: Overview

 Yiddish culture offers a novel connection to Jewish life for today’s young Jews through which they can enrich and expand their Jewish identities, building on the yerusha (inheritance) of most North American Jews.
 Accessible to Jews and non-Jews alike, Yiddish culture provides something for everyone in interfaith families and for non-Jews who find Yiddish culture compelling (e.g., some of this generation’s best klezmer musicians are not Jewish).
 While Yiddish culture used to be “old,” it is new again, now seen as counter-cultural, something that would have astonished our grandparents.

-KlezCalifornia sends experienced presenters, working with teachers to ensure that our lesson fits into the school’s curriculum in Jewish history, art, music, or contemporary Jewish life.
-The lesson plans are sufficiently detailed that the regular classroom teacher can present most of them.
-The first presentation is at no charge; after that, we charge a modest fee.
+The lesson plans can fit into a school’s curriculum in Jewish history, art, music, or contemporary Jewish life.
+Almost all are sufficiently detailed that a regular classroom teacher can present them.